 #3: It allows you to have some fun

 When “quality time” together is sitting next to one another on the couch watching your favourite show on Netflix, it’s time for a change.
 Yes watching TV is entertaining, but it isn’t necessarily exciting.
 Getting away for a few days allows you to gain new experiences, create new memories, and most of all have some fun!

 #4: You can unleash your ‘wild’ side

-Maybe you want to try bungee jumping?
-Or perhaps partake in a wine tour?
-Or maybe set off into the sunset on kayaks?
-Or maybe your idea of a good time is heading into a local sex store for some new, er… tools.
-No matter how you look at it, being ‘wild’ is best done without kids around!
+Have you been wanting to bungee jump?
+Partake in a wine tour?
+Set off into the sunset on kayaks?
+Well, now you can!
+Even if your idea of a good time is heading into a local novelty store for some new, er… tools, no matter how you look at it, being ‘wild’ is best done without kids around!